port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/lock-and_unlock-service-in-port.md

 # Lock and Unlock Service

 In this guide, we will create a self-service action in Port that executes a GitHub workflow to lock and unlock a service.
-The locking and unlocking mechanism involves updating the `locked` entity property in Port on a `production` or `development` environment.
-The action finally sends a Slack notification to a channel.
+The locking and unlocking mechanism involves updating the `locked` property in Port on a `production` or `development` environment.
+Additionally, the action will send a Slack notification to a designated channel.

 ## Prerequisites
 1. Install Port's GitHub app by clicking [here](https://github.com/apps/getport-io/installations/new)